 Comprehensive Overview

 At its most basic, the fish heart consists of two main chambers: the atrium and the ventricle.
-However, there are also two additional structures: the sinus venosus and the bulbus arteriosus, which, although not considered true chambers, contribute significantly to the circulatory system.
+Still, there are also two additional structures: the sinus venosus and the bulbus arteriosus, which, although not considered true chambers, contribute significantly to the circulatory system.

-2. Atrium: The atrium is a thin-walled chamber that receives blood from the sinus venosus.
+Atrium: The atrium is a thin-walled chamber that receives blood from the sinus venosus.
 Its primary function is to act as a holding chamber, collecting blood before it is pumped into the ventricle.
 The atrium contracts to assist in filling the ventricle, optimizing the efficiency of the heart.

 Variations in heart structure can be observed among different groups of fish, reflecting adaptations to specific lifestyles and environmental conditions.
-For example, more active fish species, such as tuna and salmon, tend to have larger and more muscular ventricles, enabling them to pump blood more forcefully and meet the higher oxygen demands of their active muscles.
+That said, for example, more active fish species, such as tuna and salmon, tend to have larger and more muscular ventricles, enabling them to pump blood more forcefully and meet the higher oxygen demands of their active muscles.
 In contrast, less active fish species may have smaller ventricles.

 The study of fish hearts also has implications for understanding human heart development and disease.
 Fish are often used as model organisms in cardiovascular research due to the relative simplicity of their hearts and the ability to study heart development in transparent embryos.
 Research on fish hearts has contributed to advances in understanding congenital heart defects, cardiac regeneration, and the effects of environmental pollutants on cardiovascular health.